bzkarimi/VASP/README.md

 0  0  0   &nbsp; &nbsp; &nbsp; &nbsp;&nbsp; &nbsp;&nbsp; &nbsp;           ! shift (usually 0 0 0) = origin of the k-mesh, M-P without shift = Gamma with a 0.5 0.5
 0.5 shift

 * For very large mesh it takes a lot of cpu-time to generate the mesh.
-Therefore if you want to use the same k-mesh very frequently do the automatic generation only once and copy the file IBZKPT to the file KPOINTS.
+Therefore if you want to use the same k-mesh very frequently do the automatic generation only once and copy the file **IBZKPT** to the file **KPOINTS**.

 ### For band structure calculations:

 K-Points     &nbsp; &nbsp; &nbsp; &nbsp;&nbsp; &nbsp;&nbsp; &nbsp;        ! comment

 40           &nbsp; &nbsp; &nbsp; &nbsp;&nbsp; &nbsp;&nbsp; &nbsp;        !
-40 intersections: 10 points between each gamma/X/W
+40 intersections: 10 points between each segment of gamma-X-W-gamma closed path

 Line-mode    &nbsp; &nbsp; &nbsp; &nbsp;&nbsp; &nbsp;&nbsp; &nbsp;